salesforce-marketingcloud/blocksdk/README.md

 Custom tabs allow a block to modify which tabs the Content Builder editor loads for the custom block.

+>If you declare a custom tab, the block also displays the Content tab but not the HTML and Block Settings tabs.
+To display those tabs, declare `htmlblock` and `stylingblock` in your custom tab code.

 The tabs array can be a mix of both `string` and `object` types.
 The possible string values are `stylingblock` and `htmlblock`.
 The `object` values must provide the following three values.
 - `key`